MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/npm.md

 <!-- TODO move to cheatsheets and link from here -->

-Sample from GH Actions recommendation:
+Sample from GH Actions recommendation.
+Note that `v2` does not work but `v2-beta` is available (August 2020).

 ```yaml
 - name: Setup Node.js environment